jaspreet1388/cst8918-w25-lab12/README.md

 ### Project folder structure

-When you are done, your project folder structure should look like this:
+When you are done, your project folder structure should look like this:##fix

 ```plaintext
 cst8918-w25-lab12